A Bankruptcy Attorney Gives Advice for Those Thinking About Filing for Bankruptcy

 Chapter 13 is known as “repayment” which means you keep all of your assets but have to make payments to your creditors during a three to five period.
 During your free consultation we will be able to determine which chapter you are eligible for and make the best choice for you.

-The Holmes Law Offices will file a simple Chapter 7 personal bankruptcy for a low cost flat fee of $995.
+Chapter 7 bankruptcy attorney Stephen Holmes will file a simple Chapter 7 personal bankruptcy for a low cost flat fee of $995.
 Payment plans are available with a small down payment and we’ll file once it’s paid in full.

 There are additional outside expenses that do not go to this office, including a court filing fee and a small credit counseling fee.